 Get the right Digital PR for your agency

-In the last decade PR and marketing has changed dramatically - the term digital PR has become the norm in the PR industry and has had an impact on how we now view PR and marketing.
+In the last decade, PR and marketing have changed dramatically - the term digital PR has become the norm in the PR industry and has had an impact on how we now view PR and marketing.
 It's difficult to attend a digital conference without a focus on the role of public relations within digital, or the on-going debate between SEO and PR, being mentioned.

-One of the first rules of a digital PR is not to dismiss traditional PR media relations, creative story telling and innovative campaigns.
-These are tried and tested methods, and the quality and creativity of a PRs storytelling is often what sets us apart from your average digital professional.
+One of the first rules of a digital PR is not to dismiss traditional PR media relations, creative storytelling and innovative campaigns.
+These are tried and tested methods, and the quality and creativity of a PR's storytelling are often what sets us apart from your average digital professional.

 A public relations professional is well seasoned in engaging with influencers, journalists and other stakeholders, and has a wealth of skills to promote, and furthermore, connect with the target audience.
 While PR remains largely a media relations led discipline, the 'digital' aspect of communications often takes the form of content marketing, social media and search.

 Digital PR is still somewhat of a growing skill set, and not all PRs have moved forward into the online space.
 If you ask 100 PRs for a definition of digital PR, you might get 100 different answers.
 In my opinion, the difference between traditional PR and digital PR is not only the awareness of online trends and the social web but, more importantly, understanding the relationship between PR and search engine visibility.